 I've always been intrigued by technology.
-My dad's Commodore 64 grabbed my attention at an early age and computers and technology have never stopped fascinating me.
+My dad's Commodore 64 grabbed my attention at an early age and computers and technology in general have never stopped fascinating me.
 I even went to the trouble of completing a Ph.D. degree in micro-electronics.
-Additionally, I am self-taught in computer programming, with over 10 years of hands-on experience.
+Additionally, I am self-taught in computer programming, with over 15 years of hands-on experience.
 Over the years, I have developed a number of open-source applications.
-My most ambitious project so far, RinohType, is a modern alternative to LaTeX written in Python, my favorite programming language.
-Four years into its development, it is now quickly approaching a state where it offers most of the features you would expect from such an application.
+My most ambitious project so far, rinohtype, is a modern alternative to LaTeX written in Python, my programming language of choice.

 I'm very inquisitive; I want to know exactly how things work.
 I'm also perfectionist to the point where it aggravates even myself at times.
 I believe these two qualities help me be a good engineer; I'm only satisfied when I fully understand a problem and have devised an elegant solution.
 Otherwise, I can be summarized as an individualistic doer a.k.a.
 ISTP (Introversion, Sensing, Thinking, Perception), which has its advantages and, of course, disadvantages.